ThomWright/ThomWright.github.io/_failure-patterns/atomic-read-then-write.md

 Do the read-then-write operation [atomically](https://en.wikipedia.org/wiki/Linearizability).
 There are various techniques available, including:

 1. **Using atomic ([linear](https://en.wikipedia.org/wiki/Linearizability)) database operations**, such as the following for PostgreSQL.
 Check your database documentation for equivalents and atomicity guarantees.
     1. `ON CONFLICT DO NOTHING` for unique atomic inserts and `ON CONFLICT DO UPDATE` for atomic upserts.
 Use a unique ID associated with the request.
-This could be a client-supplied ID for the resource, but often this isn’t desirable so an idempotency key could be used instead.
+This could be a client-supplied ID for the resource, but often this isn’t desirable so an [idempotency key]({% link _failure-patterns/idempotency-key.md %}) could be used instead.
 Insert this ID into a unique column in the same table as the resource data.
 No duplicate records will be created, and the operation will succeed when retried.
     2. `UPDATE table SET balance = balance + $1` for atomic updates based on current state.
 2. **Using locks** to prevent concurrent operations on the same data.
 There are many forms of locking, including `SELECT FOR UPDATE` in SQL to lock a row for later updating.
-More coarse-grained locks can also be used, e.g. an Idempotency key lock around the whole operation.
+More coarse-grained locks can also be used, e.g. an [idempotency key lock]({% link _failure-patterns/idempotency-key-lock.md %}) around the whole operation.
-3. **Using high [transaction isolation levels](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels)** to prevent [phenomena](https://begriffs.com/posts/2017-08-01-practical-guide-sql-isolation.html#the-zoo-of-transaction-phenomena) such as the lost update described above.
+3. **Using strict [transaction isolation levels](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels)** to prevent [phenomena](https://begriffs.com/posts/2017-08-01-practical-guide-sql-isolation.html#the-zoo-of-transaction-phenomena) such as the lost update described above.
 However, be aware that some levels might also cause increased transaction failures.

 Read-then-write isn’t the only problematic access pattern to watch out for.
 See [The Zoo of Transaction Phenomena](https://begriffs.com/posts/2017-08-01-practical-guide-sql-isolation.html#the-zoo-of-transaction-phenomena) for more.